First Understand What Overthinking is

 8. Building Self-Confidence

-Here are some basic steps to increase self-confidence:-
+Here are some basic steps to increase self-confidence and to stop overthinking :-

 - Celebrate your wins – Give yourself credit for your accomplishments, even small ones.